On the Structure of Double Complexes: Introduction

-In many situations, one is lead to consider the tensor product of two double complexes.
-In section \ref{sec: Grothendieck rings} we therefore study the behavior of the decomposition under this operation.
+In many situations, e.g. when considering the product of two complex manifolds, one is lead to consider the tensor product of two double complexes.
+In section \ref{sec: Grothendieck rings} we therefore describe the behavior of the decomposition under this operation.
 As an application of theoretical nature, we compute the rings $\cR_r$ of formal linear combinations of $E_r$-isomorphism classes of bounded double complexes with finite dimensional $E_r$-page (forcing sum and product in the ring to be induced by direct sum and tensor product).
 The main result is: